Cheapest non-owner car insurance companies in Washington, D.C.

 The bottom line: Non-owner car insurance in Washington, D.C.

-Drivers in Washington, D.C. may need non-owner car insurance if they frequently rent or borrow a car.
-This coverage only includes liability protection, which pays for property damage or injuries you cause to others.
-It doesn't cover you or the car you're driving.
+Washington, D.C. drivers may need non-owner car insurance for various reasons, such as renting or borrowing a car.
+However, this type of coverage typically only offers liability coverage to pay for property damage or bodily injuries you cause to others.
+Coverage does not extend to you or the vehicle you're driving.

 Non-owner car insurance rates were fielded by Quadrant Data Services for a sample policy based on a 40-year-old driver with a clean record and good credit for a state minimum liability policy.
 These rates were one of the factors used to rank the best companies.